 Meetings conducted during the year

-The Board met seven (7) times during the financial year under review the details ofwhich are given in the Corporate Governance Report that forms part of this Report.
+The Board met five (5) times during the financial year under review the details ofwhich are given in the Corporate Governance Report that forms part of this Report.
 Theintervening gap between any two meetings of the Board was not more than one hundred andtwenty (120) days as stipulated under the Companies Act 2013 and SEBI ListingRegulations.

 Constitution of various committees

-The Board of Directors of the Company has constituted the following committees:
+The Board of Directors of the Company has constituted following committees:

 a.
 Audit Committee b.
 Nomination and Remuneration Committee c.
 StakeholdersRelationship Committee d.
 Corporate Social Responsibility Committee e.
 ManagementCommittee